 Since it emerged around 2006, Theory U has come to be understood in three primary ways: first as a framework; second, as a method for leading profound change; and third, as a way of being - connecting to the more authentic of higher aspects of our self.

 Shifting the Inner Place from Which We Operate

-During an interview with Bill O’Brien, the late CEO of Hanover Insurance summarized his most important insights from leading transformational change in his own company.
+During an interview, Bill O’Brien, the late CEO of Hanover Insurance, summarized his most important insights from leading transformational change in his own company.
 O’Brien said: “The success of an intervention depends on the interior condition of the intervener.”
 We might say it this way: the success of our actions as change-makers does not depend on What we do or How we do it, but on the Inner Place from which we operate (see Figure 1).

-When Otto first heard Bill O’Brien say that he thought, “Boy, what do I really know about this inner place?
+When Otto first heard Bill O’Brien say that he thought, “What do I really know about this inner place?
 I know nothing!
 Do we have one or several or an infinite number of these places?”
-He didn’t know because that place is in the blind spot of our everyday experience.
+He did not know because that place is in the blind spot of our everyday experience.
 We can observe what we do and how we do it.
 But the quality of the source (or inner place) from which we operate in “the Now” tends to be outside the range of our normal observation, attention, and awareness.

 That puzzling insight into the deeper source level of social reality creation set us on an intriguing path of inquiring and integrating recent findings in leadership, management, economics, neuroscience, contemplative practice and complexity research.
 The essence of that view is that we cannot transform the behavior of systems unless we transform the quality of awareness and attention that people apply to their actions within these systems, both individually and collectively.

 In exploring this territory more deeply, we realized that most of the existing learning methodologies relied on learning from the past, while most of the real leadership challenges in organizations seemed to require something quite different: letting go of the past in order to connect with and learn from emerging future possibilities.